 The country’s fruit industry also plays a crucial role in the economy.
-In 2011 alone, Bureau of Agricultural Statistics (BAS) reported a 2.34% growth in the agricultural sector.
+In 2011 alone, the Bureau of Agricultural Statistics (BAS) reported a 2.34% growth in the agricultural sector.
 As a result, experts are now in continuous search for innovations that will benefit Filipinos whose livelihood depends on the fruit industry.

 And this is when lesser-known Philippine tropical fruits come to the picture.
-With the right cultivation, these untapped resources can potentially generate new sources of jobs, livelihood and food security.
+With the right cultivation, these untapped resources can potentially generate new sources of jobs, livelihood, and food security.
 Here are just 7 Philippine fruits that badly need some exposure:

 Scientific name: Rubus rosifolius Linn.

-Also known as: Philippine wild raspberry
+Also known as Philippine wild raspberry

 Fruity details: Discovered in 2009 by OFW Dionisio Pullan, sapinit is a type of shrub that typically grows in Mt.
 Banahaw.
 It features a prickly stem which makes it a raspberry instead of strawberry.
 Sapinit can grow as high as six feet and has a unique sweet-sour-bitter taste.

-With the help of Bureau of Agricultural Research and its partnership with the Quezon Agricultural Experimental Station (QAES), sapinit has been processed into jam, juice, and wine.
+With the help of the Bureau of Agricultural Research and its partnership with the Quezon Agricultural Experimental Station (QAES), sapinit has been processed into jam, juice, and wine.
 Laboratory analysis has shown that sapinit is rich in phytochemicals that inhibit the development of Alzheimer’s disease and certain types of cancer.

 Scientific name: Anacolosa frutescens

-Also known as: Salungugapit
+Also known as Salungugapit